 As a modern and reliable software, Ubuntu runs on PC, servers, and the cloud.
 Since it is the best choice for Linux first-timers, Ubuntu not booting is a common issue that users might face.
 In this article, you will learn How to Fix Ubuntu boot problem.
 Even there are reports from professional users who install Ubuntu Beside Windows 10 and need a boot repair tool to fix it.
 Boot repair is a tool that helps you troubleshoot boot issues on your Ubuntu.

 Regardless if you are using Ubuntu Desktop or Ubuntu Server, join us with this article to learn boot repair & other ways when Ubuntu does not boot.
 You are recommended to not postpone learning it because it does not warn!
+Ubuntu boot repair might seem complicated at first sight but knowing the various reasons and the related solution helps you to fix the Ubuntu boot problem easily.

-Prerequisites to Troubleshooting Ubuntu Not Booting
+Prerequisites to Fix Ubuntu Not Booting

-To let this tutorial works correctly, provide the options below and move on to reading How to Fix Ubuntu boot Problem.
+To let this tutorial works correctly, provide the options below and move on to reading How to Fix Ubuntu Boot Problem.

 - A system running Ubuntu.

-- A non-root user with sudo privileges.
+- A non-root user with

 - Install Boot Repair